AvinashBhalla/PrepAssist/README.md

 npm run evaluate -- --input <cases.json> --output <kits.json>
 ```

 The evaluator will use the same pipeline as the application and will emit Appendix B output.
-It is intentionally not implemented in this planning phase.
+Input cases contain `id`, `jd`, `company_url`, and `days`.
+Output contains `version`, `generated_at`, and `kits[]`, with each entry containing `id`, `status`, `kit`, and `error`. `status` is `ok` or `failed`; failed cases continue without aborting the batch.
+The command is intentionally not implemented in this planning phase.

+The contract also requires stable requirement IDs, question `requirement_ids`, requirement priorities of `must` or `nice`, requirement kinds of `technical`, `behavioural`, or `domain`, question categories of `technical`, `behavioural`, `system-design`, or `company-fit`, integer difficulty from 1 to 3, deterministic coverage, and deterministic scheduling.
+Schedule days equal requested days, schedule minutes are integers, schedule question IDs reference existing questions, and `coverage.passes` records the number of coverage passes.
+See [docs/assignment-contract.md](docs/assignment-contract.md) for the full contract.

 ## Deployment